mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     - spawn
     - homeLocation
     - worldSpawn
-Afk:
-  # Enable or disable auto afk system entirely
-  Enabled: false
-  # When enabled shows title message informing that player is in afk mode
-  TitleMessage: true
-  # When enabled shows random subtitle message
-  SubTitleMessage: true
-  # Prevents jumping in one place to avoid afk status
-  PreventJumping: true
-  # Prevents damage while afk
-  PreventDamage: true
-  # Defines how often in seconds plugin will check for afk players state
-  CheckInterval: 10
-  # When set to true, players playtime counter stops
-  # As of nature how this system works you can see +-1second jumping up and down while checking players playtime
-  StopPlayTime: false
-  # Defines how long to wait after player stops moving to set him as afk
-  # Player needs to have cmi.command.afk.auto permission node
-  # Set to 0 if you want to disable it
-  AutoAfkIn: 300
-  # Defines commands to be performed when player enters afk mode automatically while addling
-  # Supports specialized commands
-  AutoAfkCmds:
-  - cmi broadcast !&6[playerDisplayName] &eis now AFK
-  # Defines commands to be performed when player enters /cmi afk
-  # Supports specialized commands
-  ManualAfkCmds:
-  - cmi broadcast !&6[playerDisplayName] &eis now AFK
-  # Defines commands to be performed when player leaves afk mode
-  AfkLeaveCmds:
-  - cmi broadcast !&6[playerDisplayName] &eis no longer AFK
-  # Defines how long to wait after player stops moving to kick player
-  # This is additional timer to AutoAfkIn and in case player entered afk mode manually he will get kicked after AutoAfkIn+AutoKickIn seconds
-  # This can be used not only to kick but to perform repeating action every x seconds if needed
-  # Keep it at -1 to disable auto kick
-  # Can be bypassed with cmi.command.afk.kickbypass permission node
-  # Additionally players kick time can be changed with cmi.command.afk.kickOutIn.[seconds] permission node where bigger value takes priority
-  AutoKickIn: -1
-  # This will define how long to wait before performing kick commands again
-  RepeatingAutoKickInterval: 300
-  # When set to true, kick command will be repeated each RepeatingAutoKickInterval seconds
-  RepeatKickCommand: false
-  # Defines commands to be performed when player can be kicked
-  # If player is not kicked then commands will be repeated every RepeatingAutoKickInterval seconds
-  AutoKickCmds:
-  - cmi kick [playerName] &eYou have been kicked for idling more than [time]
-  # Defines worlds where players will not be placed into afk mode after they idled for defined time
-  DisabledWorlds:
-  - oneTestWorld
-  - secondTestWorld
-  # Disables afk on interaction
-  DisableOnInteract: true
-  # Prevents player from going bypassing afk mode while continuously holding one button with particular items or on particular blocks
-  SmartInteractCheck: true
-  # Prevents from players abusing afk by constantly moving in afk machine
-  AntiAfkMachines: true
-  # Prevents players from being  pooled around while player is in afk mode
-  PreventHook: true
-  # EXPERIMENTAL!
-Prevents players from being pushed around while player is in afk mode
-  # Keep in mind that player can still be moved around the same block he is in
-  PreventPushing: false
-  # Disables afk on inventory click
-  DisableOnInventoryClick: true
-  # Disables afk on item drop
-  DisableOnitemDrop: true
-  # Disables afk on command usage
-  DisableOnCommand: true
-  # Disables afk on public chat message
-  DisableOnPublicChat: true
-  # Disables afk on private chat message
-  DisableOnPrivateChat: true
-  # Disables afk on move
-  DisableOnMove: true
-  # Disables afk on camera movement
-  DisableOnLookAround: false
-  # Disables afk on fishing when you catch fish
-  DisableOnFishing: false
-  # Disables item pickup while afk
-  DisableItemPickup: false
-  PreventMobSpawning:
-    # When enabled we can prevent mob spawning near players who are afk
-    Enabled: false
-    # Prevents natural mob spawning
-    # This can be more on heavy side of the server as it will try constantly to spawn in monsters near afk players
-    Natural: false
-    # Prevent mob spawning from spawners
-    Spawners: true
-    # Usually responsible for spawning in iron golems
-    VillageDefence: true
-  # Disables exp pickup while afk
-  # Attention!
-Because of weird minecraft handling of exp orbs, best way is to set orb to 0exp and allow it to be obsorbed
-  # So by enabling this exp obsorbed by afk players will have no effect
-  DisableExpPickup: false
 Holograms:
   # Defines in milliseconds how often to check if player entered holograms trigger area
   # Bigger numbers can help slightly lower server load